chef/chef-web-docs/chef_master/source/windows.rst

 -----------------------------------------------------
 .. tag windows_top_level_directory_names

 Windows will throw errors when path name lengths are too long.
 For this reason, it's often helpful to use a very short top-level directory, much like what is done in UNIX and Linux.
-For example, Chef uses ``/opt/`` to install the Chef development kit on macOS.
+For example, Chef uses ``/opt/`` to install ChefDK on macOS.
 A similar approach can be done on Microsoft Windows, by creating a top-level directory with a short name.
 For example: ``C:\chef``.

 .. end_tag